 College courses will typically provide you with a more philosophical (and longer) education.
 They’ll usually take you 2–4 years to get the skills you need to break into the cyber industry.
 College tuitions of course vary greatly.

 At bootcamps, your education is more practical and hands-on.
 They’re also much shorter than the 2-4 years at a college — cyber bootcamps are usually around 12-15.
 A good cyber bootcamp will usually run you around $15k–$20k.

 Not sure where to go for one of these bootcamps?
 Below we outline some of the best bootcamp options.
 It is important to fully research which bootcamp you choose.
-The bootcamp should teach both hard and soft skills as well as offer Career Services to help place you with a job upon graduation from the program.
+The bootcamp should teach both hard and soft skills as well as offer career coaching to help place you with a job upon graduation from the program.